 Entire annotation matched audio files were analysed to try and quantify how audio of entire call sequences were across single and multiple bat contexts.
 Each audio file was split into consecutive windows of around 50ms (Figure 3.).
 50ms was chosen as it was about twice the duration of an average horseshoe bat call in our data, and also matched the the longest call durations observed.
 This ensured that when there was a horseshoe bat call in a window, it would mostly be a whole audio call.

 Example single (A) and multi bat (B) audio sequences.
-The last portion of both (A) and (B) are not considered for analysis as they are less than 45 ms long.
+The last portion of both (A) and (B) were not analysed as they are less than 45 ms long.
 The second window in (A) is also not analysed as it is a silent window with no bat calls in it.

 Example showing spectrograms of the first 500ms of two single bat audio files (A), (B), along with the resulting virtual multi bat audio file.
 Vertical lines indicate 50ms windows that are used for acoustic measurements

-Over the course of an audio file, there could be multiple windows without calls in them.
-These ‘silent’ windows (Figure 3.) were removed from the analysis, and only the ‘non-silent’ windows with bat calls in them were analysed.
+‘Silent’ windows, i.e., without calls (Figure 3.) were removed from the analysis.
 On each non-silent window, acoustic measurements were performed, including determining the peak amplitude, rms, and dominant frequencies of the audio in the window.
-Dominant frequencies here are defined as frequency peaks in the power spectrum that are within a threshold level of the peak frequency.
-Dominant frequencies are extracted from the various peaks of the power spectrum means and thus are a proxy measurement for the CF frequencies of calls in a window.
+Dominant frequencies here are defined as frequency peaks in the power spectrum that are within a threshold level below the amplitude of the peak frequency.
+Dominant frequencies are extracted from the various peaks of the power spectrum means and thus are a proxies for the CF frequencies of the calls in a window.
 In a window with one bat call, there are likely to be a few dominant frequencies, while a window with many bat calls are likely to have more dominant frequencies.
 The end output of this analysis is a series of measurements for each window in an audio file.
 See this detailed whole audio page The comparison made here is between the ‘window’ measurements of single and multi bat audio files.
 See Supplementary Information for more details.

 The comparison here is between the acoustic measurements performed on the audio windows from single and multiple bat contexts.